 Project-related construction GHG emissions are shown in Table 6, Project-Related Construction GHG Emissions.
 Implementation of the proposed project would result in the demolition and reconstruction of an existing elementary school.
-The proposed elementary school buildings square footage would increase by 6,589 square feet when compared to the existing building square footage.
+The proposed elementary school buildings square footage would increase by 11,128 square feet when compared to the existing building square footage.
 As such, there may be a net increase in area sources (e.g., consumer cleaning products) and energy usage (i.e., electricity).
-However, the proposed project would not result in an increase in student capacity and therefore would not result in an increase of mobile emissions.
+However, the proposed project would not result in an increase in student capacity and therefore would not result in an increase in mobile emissions beyond existing conditions.
 While building square footage would increase when compared to the existing structures onsite, the new buildings would be designed to be All-Electric and would be compliant with the current California Building Standards Code and, thus, would be more energy-efficient in comparison to the existing structures.
-Therefore, the energy consumption per square foot of building space under the proposed project is expected to be less than that of the existing structures onsite.
+Therefore, the overall energy consumption per square foot of building space under the proposed project is expected to be less than that of the existing structures onsite.